-Peer counselling is a one-to-one service of emotional support, provided by specially trained volunteers who are supervised by professional staff.
+Peer Support is a one-to-one service of emotional support, provided by specially trained volunteers who are supervised by professional staff.

 • loneliness and isolation